ConfettiFX/The-Forge/README.md

 # The Forge
-The Forge was developed as a cross-platform rendering framework supporting
+The Forge is a cross-platform rendering framework supporting
 - PC with DirectX 12 / Vulkan
 - macOS with Metal 2
 - iOS with Metal 2 (in development)